alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Google defines "Total users" as the number of unique users who triggered any event during the selected date range.

-This guide is about design insights rather than management reporting - it focuses on identifying patterns and differences in behaviour rather than exact audience numbers.
+This guide is about design insights rather than management reporting - it focuses on identifying patterns and differences in behaviour rather than exact usage numbers.
 So while "Total users" is not a perfectly precise measure in every context, using a consistent metric supports understanding relative differences between pages, journeys or user groups.

 ## Filters and segments